 The young army driver of my Land Rover had a habit of “crab driving”, going from side to side which after a few hundred miles was very irritating, So I had to have a word with him about that.

 Another thing we noticed was whenever the convoy stopped, however distant for apparent civilisation, there was always one or more local nomads appeared from over the sand dunes sometimes with local souvenirs for sale.

-One of the more interesting sights on the route towards the end of our journey was a visit to the ruins of Leptis Magna, which are located in Khoms, 130 km (81 mi) east of Tripoli, on the coast where the Wadi Lebda meets the sea.
-Apparently the site is one of best preserved Roman ruins in the Mediterranean.(en.wikipedia.org/wiki/Leptis-Magna).
+One of the more interesting sights on the route towards the end of our journey was a visit to the ruins of Leptis Magna, which are located in Khoms, 130 km (81 miles) east of Tripoli, on the coast where the Wadi Lebda meets the sea.
+Apparently, the site is one of best preserved Roman ruins in the Mediterranean.(en.wikipedia.org/wiki/Leptis-Magna).